RavensbourneWebMedia/UX-design/sessions/03/README.md

 #### Your turn

-Create (at least) two user personas for your interactive exhibit.
+Create (at least) two user personas for your interactive intervention.

 Base your personas on the people you have interviewed (eg: this persona is based on four people we interviewed, and they all stated X and Y).